Naltrexone for alcohol addiction

 Naltrexone works to aid in alcohol addiction recovery, as it has been shown to reduce the amount and frequency of drinking.
 It affects the pleasure center of the brain that addiction is believed to activate.
 It is also used in opioid addiction recovery.

-Naltrexone is available via telehealth through Workit Health’s online program.
+Naltrexone is available via telehealth through Workit Health’s online program in select states.
 If you’re ready to moderate or quit drinking with naltrexone, Workit Health offers video visits with a clinician, 24/7 messaging with a recovery coach, and engaging online courses to help you stay on track.
 Naltrexone is also available through your general practitioner.

 Through Workit Health’s online program, you can speak with a clinician via a telehealth video visit about your medical history and your recovery goals.
 Start treatment with naltrexone from your local pharmacy.
 Message your coach for motivation and accountability in recovery, and work through engaging courses hand-picked for you.